Essential Maintenance Tips for Heavy and Compact Equipment

 Overheating

-Should your equipment overheat, the culprit may be a coolant leak or a clogged radiator.
+If your equipment overheats, the culprit may be a coolant leak or a clogged radiator.
 Always check coolant levels regularly and clear obstructions to allow proper airflow.

 Hydraulic Issues